NSharick/classification-project/readme.md

     - Statistical testing showed that customer participation in our security and protection programs is not independent of customer churn rate

+- Predictive Modeling (machine learning):
+    - The best performing model was a K-Nearest Neighbors model with a n-neighbors value of 5

+    - The final test of this model on the 'test' dataset produced an accuracy score of .76 which is 3% above baseline values and a recall score of .53 which was notably higher than the recall value of the other models in the validate stage

 ### Reccomendations: